 THE ENTIRE BIBLE IS THE TRUE WORD OF GOD

 Some people say it’s too simplistic to believe that the Bible is the word of God.
 Instead, they say, the Bible contains the word of God.
 With that view, however, we’d be left in uncertainty to pick and choose the portions that please us.
 If we believe only what we like, and reject what we don’t like, it wouldn’t be the Bible we trust, but ourselves.
 In effect, we’d be setting ourselves up as God.
 A partially reliable Bible is inconsistent with the character of God portrayed in the Bible.
 An inspired Bible, by definition, is a completely reliable Bible.

 Some people say there may be error in the Bible.
 But it’s nonsense to say that the Bible – in original manuscript – is inspired by God but has substantive error.
 That would be just another way of saying that he gave us God-inspired error, to deliberately mislead us.

-However, there’s the possibility of either real error or apparent error arising from poor translation between languages, from cultural misunderstanding, and from wrong interpretation.
-For example, many problems arise through failing to distinguish between the many literary styles in the Bible – such as poetry, proverbs and warnings which make appeal directly to the imagination, heart and conscience – because the content and impact of those kind of writings is quite different from matter-of-fact reporting.
+However, there’s the possibility of either real error or apparent error arising from poor translation between languages; from cultural misunderstanding and from wrong interpretation.
+For example, many problems arise through failing to distinguish between the many literary styles in the Bible – such as poetry, proverbs and warnings which make appeal directly to the imagination, heart and conscience – because the content and impact of those kinds of writings is quite different from matter-of-fact reporting.
 Also, many problems arise through failing to understand cultural differences and failing to see principles rather than just words or events.

-God’s truth is conveyed by what the Bible writers set down, in the meaning they originally intended and in the way their readers understood it.
-Our understanding of that meaning may be faulty, especially without help from Bible scholars and historians, and therefore error sometimes attributed to the Bible really lies with us.
+God’s truth is conveyed by what the Bible writers set down, in the meaning they originally intended, and in the way their readers understood it.
+Our understanding of that meaning may be faulty, especially without help from Bible scholars and historians.
+Therefore, error sometimes attributed to the Bible really lies with us.